Is it still okay to celebrate Mother’s Day?

 Everyone’s different and there’s more than one way to be a mom—surely, it’s time Mother’s Day reflected that better.

-…and it can make non-binary parents feel excluded.
+It can make non-binary parents feel excluded.

 While we’re on the subject of diversity, let’s not forget those parents who identify as non-binary.
 Their experience of gender can’t be categorized as simply male or female, and as a result, some feel excluded by highly gendered holidays like Mother’s Day.